semgrep/semgrep-docs/docs/kb/semgrep-ci/bitbuket-jenkins-pipeline-projects.md

 ![image info](/img/kb/bitbucket-jenkins-pullrequest-2.png)

 :::note
-The pull request can be marked as falied if there are blocking findings, as in the example.
+The pull request can be marked as failed if there are blocking findings, as in the example.
 :::

 2. Merge the change to master.
 It will run a Semgrep full scan in Jenkins.